jt-zhang/CardinalityEstimationTestbed/README.md

 - Start by generating training and testing queries queries for different columns.\
 `cd CardinalityEstimationTestbed\Overall\imdb\cols`\
 `python generate_sql.py`
-- Data tables and queries paths need to be configured, and some methods need Schemafile to be rewritten.
 - Then refer to `run.sh` in each method folder to execute the code to get the result.
 #### Distinct
 - First, the data of the distinct is generated and populated.\